saasbook/Project-Elevate/README.md

 In order to change one's membership status to coach, they must get the approval and actions of an administrator.
 Currently only one administrator account exists within the database.

+### Dashboard
+Currently both Students and Coaches have a Dashboard which contains the following details:
+#### Student Dashboard
+* History of which Coaches a Student trained with
+* Number of Classes a Student has completed
+* Number of Classes a Student has Scheduled
+* Total Money Spent on Classes
+* List of Upcoming Classes
+#### Coach Dashboard
+* History of which Students a Coach has trained
+* Number of Classes a Coach has Taught
+* Number of Classes a Coach has been scheduled to Teach
+* Total Money Made on Classes
+* List of Upcoming Classes

 ## Deployment
-Currently the website is deployed via heroku and can be accessed at https://project-elevate.herokuapp.com/
+Currently the website is deployed via heroku and can be accessed at https://project-elevate-2.herokuapp.com/

 ## Setting Up and Testing Locally
 In order to run a local version of this app, make sure to have bundler installed.